 - Enjoy the new experiences that a younger partner will bring.
-Allow your relationship with a younger man to open you up to things that may be slightly outside your comfort zone, like going to a nightclub or listening to rap music.
+Allow your relationship with a younger man to open you up to things that may be slightly outside your comfort zone, like going to a nightclub or listening to music that he is interested in.

 Tips For Younger Men

 - Don't Focus On The Age Gap.
 Sure, it's great that the two of you hit it off so well in spite of your age difference…but don't keep dwelling on it.
 She may find this emphasis on her age to be slightly rude.

 - Don't Rush Her Into Sexual Intimacy.
 As much as you're looking forward to it (and she is too!), older women have other priorities.
 Invest time in the beginning in romancing and getting to know her.

 - Communicate Clearly and Assertively.
 Older women don't want to waste time playing games.
 They will respect you more if you state your needs assertively and with confidence.